tolauwae/phd-thesis/src/foundations/foundations.typ

 #proof("Debugger soundness for the conventional debugger")[
   The proof proceeds by induction on the number of steps taken in the debugger.
-  The _E-Step_ and _E-Run_ rules are the only rule that changes the term _t_ in the debugger configuration, and both use the internal step ($arrow.r.long$).
-This means that there is necessarily a path $t multi(arrow.r.long) t_delta$.
+  The _Step_ and _Run_ rules are the only rule that changes the term _t_ in the debugger configuration, and both use the internal step ($arrow.r.long$).
+This means that there is necessarily a path $t multi(arrow.r.long) t_global$.
 ]

-The proof for completeness is identical to the proof given for the tiny remote debugger, since we do not need to introduce any breakpoints in the debugging session.
-The rules _E-Remote_ and _E-Step_ can still faithfully re-execute the path $t multi(arrow.r.long) t'$.
+The proof for completeness is similar to the proof given for the tiny remote debugger, since we do not need to introduce any breakpoints in the debugging session.
+The rules _Remote_ and _Step_ can still faithfully re-execute the path $t multi(arrow.r.long) t'$.

 == #reversibledbg: A reversible debugger for #stlc